nrsyed/nrsyed.com/content/blog/2021-06-02-raspberry-pi-headless-setup-via-ethernet-and-sharing-host-pcs-internet-connection.md

 In the window that opens up, go to the IPv4 Settings tab.
 Select "Shared to other computers" for Method, and add a new address with the values address = 192.168.4.1, netmask = 24, and gateway = 192.168.4.1.
-Give the new connection a name (I named mine "rpi"), then Save and exit.
+Give the new connection a name (I named mine "rpi"), then save and exit.

 Run the following `nmcli` terminal command to ensure the system doesn't attempt to use the ethernet connection for internet instead of WiFi: